 Cloth diaper banks help fill the need experienced by many families today.
 The cost of living is rising, and many families have to choose between food and diapers.

 Diaper banks support those families who are struggling and partner with local social agencies to collaboratively support low-income families.

 Diaper banks rely on sponsors, donations, partnerships, and fundraisers to help them meet the needs of families.
 Volunteers are integral to the success of diaper bank programs as they sort, repair, pack, and distribute diapers.

-Diaper banks are vital for combatting maternal stress and depression due to diaper need.
+Diaper banks are vital for combatting maternal stress and depression due to diaper needs.
 They also help raise awareness of this need and provide disaster relief.

 What is Required for the Application?

 There are many different diaper banks, and they each have their own application process.
 First, you would need to complete the application and ensure you meet their qualifying criteria.

 Some organizations require nothing more than some personal details, while others want supporting documentation.
 These might include birth certificates, proof of welfare support, and financial information.

 Generally, diaper banks will only support the needs of families with children under three years old.
 Different organizations also serve different areas, so you need to find the diaper bank network that services your area.